atlou/ReorderingVStack/README.md

 }
 ```

-## Installation

-Add it to your project with Swift Package Manager by using the repository URL.

 ## License

 ReorderingVStack is open source and available under the MIT License.
 See the LICENSE file for more details.